solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

     }
     ```

 -   `validate()`: This final step validates the system in its post-execution state.
-It ensures that the multisig is the new owner of Vault and token, the tokens were transferred to multisig and the token was whitelisted on the Vault contract
+It ensures that the multisig is the new owner of Vault and token, the tokens were transferred to multisig, and the token was whitelisted on the Vault contract

     ```solidity
     function validate() public override {